ericholiveira/studio/README.md

 	Studio.use(MY_SUPER_COOL_PLUGIN);
 ```

-Plugins can listen to services creation and destruction(this way tou can intercept messages).
+Plugins can listen to services creation and destruction(this way you can intercept messages).
 The officially mantained plugins are available under Studio.plugin parameter.
 You can check the [tests folder](https://github.com/ericholiveira/studio/tree/master/tests) to understand better how to use plugins.

 Studio.use method also receives an optional second parameter to filter the services that are going to receive the plugin this filter can be a string (to match only the service with that name), a regular expression, an array of strings or a function as: